- Code COMP3310

 - ANU College ANU College of Engineering and Computer Science

 - Areas of interest Computer Science, Information Technology, Software Engineering

-This course studies the standard models for the layered approach to communication between autonomous machines in a network and the main characteristics of data communication (transmission protocols) for the lower layers.
-It introduces several application layer protocols from a distributed systems viewpoint, and considers alternative lower layer methods such as ATM, and problem areas in the Internet protocol suite.
+This course studies the standard models for the layered approach to communication between autonomous machines in a network, and the main characteristics of data transmission across various physical link types.
+It considers how to design networks and protocols for diverse situations, analyses several application and support protocols from a distributed systems viewpoint, and identifies significant problem areas in networked communications.

-- describe the basis and structure of an abstract layered protocol model
+- Understand and describe the layered protocol model.

 Course is offered in first semester in even years only

 - Mid-Semeser exam (20) [LO 1,2,3,4,5]